This hotel comes with great pools and Puerto Calero Marina is just 2 minutes’ walk away.

 All Inclusive - Here's what you get

 Full Board buffet meals.
 Self-service late Continental breakfast 10.30-12.00.
 Afternoon snacks at set times.

 Local, national and selected international alcoholic drinks and unlimited soft drinks, tea, coffee and mineral water 10.00-01.00.

 Facilities► View all

 Main buffet restaurant

-A great selection of foods from around the world, with a themed night on Thursday.
+With themed evenings three times a week, specialising in Mexican, Chinese, Canarian, Italian and Mediterranean dishes.
 The buffet times vary through winter.
 Gentlemen are required to wear long trousers for dinner.